aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 to the more idiomatic programming model.

 For example here is a simplistic example of a .NET Lambda function that acts like a calculator plus method using the normal Lambda programming model.
-It respondes to an API Gateway REST API, pulls the operands from the resource paths, does the addition and returns back an API Gateway response.
+It responds to an API Gateway REST API, pulls the operands from the resource paths, does the addition and returns back an API Gateway response.
 ```csharp
 public class Functions